Elections & Voting

 5. A person based on their own health circumstances, medical authorities advise them to avoid going out in public.
 This applies to: 1) voters with symptoms of a communicable disease or illness; 2) voters who, due to their own health circumstances, limit public exposure in their day-to-day life as a preventative measure.

 Absentee ballots can be requested up until 5:00 PM the day before the election.
-A signed written request is required.
+All requests must be on an official form and must be signed.
 An official form can be used by clicking on the link at the bottom of this page.
-Requests may be made in person, via email (townclerk@merrimacknh.gov) through the mail, or by fax (603-423-8539).
+Requests may be made in person, via email (townclerk@merrimacknh.gov) or through the mail.

-Please allow sufficient mailing time if requesting through the mail, email or fax.
+Please allow sufficient mailing time if requesting through the mail, or email.
 Mailed requests should be addressed to: Town Clerk, Attn: Absentee Ballots, 6 Baboosic Lake Rd, Merrimack, NH 03054

 If you are a Military Member or Overseas Citizen, please visit this website for voting assistance, voter registration and absentee ballot forms and information: https://www.fvap.gov